tthorntone/AdNauseam-Wiki/FAQ.md

 If there are filters to block Youtube ads in EasyList, then yes, it will block Youtube ads.

+#### Is [_other blocker placeholder_] still needed with µBlock?

+It all depends of the filter lists you use, and whether you use dynamic filtering in µBlock.
+I ran benchmark regarding blocking efficiency, this may help you decide whether you should keep another blocker to complement µBlock, or whether you should drop it and further configure µBlock to block more: [µBlock and others: Blocking ads, trackers, malwares](https://github.com/gorhill/uBlock/wiki/%C2%B5Block-and-others:-Blocking-ads,-trackers,-malwares).
+The [resulting diffs](https://github.com/gorhill/uBlock/wiki/%C2%B5Block-and-others:-Blocking-ads,-trackers,-malwares#data-diffs) are particularly useful in making a decision.

 #### Fails to block Google Search ads

 If you have EasyList enabled, µBlock will block ads in Google Search results.